-UNIX SSH session monitoring is available by request for your custom configuration.
+UNIX SSH session monitoring is available on request for your custom configuration.
 This way you can easily audit UNIX sessions to identify insider threats in real time.

 If you’re using Oracle Solaris or IBM AIX to improve data center security and performance, we have good news for you.
 We meet the needs of our enterprise clients by supporting monitoring and auditing on Solaris and AIX out of the box.

-Ekran System is also the only solution that monitors user activity on cloud desktops provided by Amazon Linux WorkSpaces.
+Ekran System is also the user activity monitoring tool for Linux that works on cloud desktops provided by Amazon Linux WorkSpaces.
 If you want to expand your hardware capacities with cloud desktops built on Amazon Linux 2 LTS, there’s no need to worry that your employees’ activity will be out of your control and can’t be audited.

-SSH sessions monitoring provides the ability to monitor not only commands executed in the terminal but also applications forwarded by X Window.
-Ekran can also monitor Linux sessions started locally via the graphical interface.
+Tracking SSH sessions provides the ability to monitor not only commands executed in the terminal but also applications forwarded by X Window.
+Ekran can also track live Linux sessions started locally via the graphical interface.

-Unlike other Linux user activity monitoring tools, Ekran System provides session replays in video format with indexed and searchable metadata, including host name, user name, entered commands, and parameters.
+Unlike other user activity monitoring software for Linux, Ekran System provides session replays in video format with indexed and searchable metadata, including host name, user name, and commands and parameters entered.

-With Ekran, an investigator can watch a video session remotely in real time with a synchronized text log of important data.
+With Ekran, an investigator can check SSH sessions on Linux remotely in real time with a synchronized text log of the important data.
 This log also contains records of Linux user activity with commands that aren’t displayed on the screen, in particular those in executed Linux scripts.

 Video-like logs of user activity are an innovative way to monitor Linux terminal sessions.
 An easy-to-analyze visual format with all DVR-like playback features is complemented with search by executed command, entered parameter, user name, host name, and date/time.

-Learn how to record SSH sessions and monitor user activity in Linux in the demo video
+Learn how to track activity in SSH sessions and record it in Linux in the demo video below.

 To enable quick incident response on your Linux servers, Ekran System provides alerts.